iotaledger/bee/bee-message/tip.md

 - `Amount` field must fulfill the dust protection requirements and must not be `0`.

 #### Consumed Outputs
-- The unlock block of the input must correspond to `Address` field in the <i>Address Unlock Condition</i> and the unlock must be valid.
 - The unlock is valid if and only if all unlock conditions and feature blocks present in the output validate.

 #### Created Outputs